ZohaibBhatti05/MMX/README.md

 (Note that training with the agent restarting the stage on death takes *ages*, I tested about 65 million frames before it can play well)

 Will update with other stages in near future.

+ROM not included for obvious reasons, place one as "rom.sfc" in MMX/game/